Word equations in linear space: The (known) algorithm

-The storage, even in a concise way, of lengths of popped prefixes and suffixes in \letters-compression makes attaining the linear space difficult.
-This was already observed in~\cite{wordequations} and a linear-space implementation of \algblocksc was provided there.
-Note that it performs different set of operations, yet the effect is the same as for \algblocksc.
-The idea is that instead of explicitly naming the lengths of blocks, we treat them as integer parameters; then we declare, which maximal blocks are of the same length (those lengths depend linearly on the parameters); verifying, whether such a guess is valid is done by writing a system of (linear) Diophantine equations that formalise those equalities and checking, whether it is satisfiable.
+\subparagraph*{Compressing blocks in small space} Storing, even in a concise way, the lengths of popped prefixes and suffixes in \letters compression makes attaining the linear space difficult.
+This was already observed~\cite{wordequations} and a linear-space implementation of \algblocksc is known~\cite{wordequations}.
+It performs a different set of operations, yet the effect is the same as for \algblocksc.
+Instead of explicitly naming the lengths of blocks, we treat them as integer parameters; then we declare, which maximal blocks are of the same length (those lengths depend linearly on the parameters); verifying the validity of such a guess is done by writing a system of (linear) Diophantine equations that formalise those equalities and checking its satisfiability.
 This procedure is described in detail in \cite[Section~4]{wordequations}.
 In the end, it can be implemented in linear bitspace.